enoren5/tarot_juicer/scripts/README.md

 If you have a database that needs the new card data use it like this:

-`$ python scripts/populate_sqlite.py db.sqlite3 tarot_juicer/static/img <location of thumbnails dir>` where the first argument is the location of the database, second is the directory where to store the images, and last one points to a folder where you have the thumbnail (small) versions of the cards located.
+`$ python scripts/populate_sqlite.py db.sqlite3 tarot_juicer/static/img scripts/thumbnails` where the first argument is the location of the database, second is the directory where to store the images, and last one points to a folder where you have the thumbnail (small) versions of the cards located.

 The script will create a directory `tarot_juicer/static/img/thumbnails` and put the files into that folder while updating the database.
 It also drops the whole table first so generators_generator table which belongs to the generator model gets purged of any current data when the script is done so also beware of that.